 My name is Tom Twomey.
 I am a PhD student studying computer architecture at the University of Michigan.
-Below are some more details and my contact info.
+Below is a brief bio, a description of my research interests, some details on current and past projects, and my contact info.

 Bio